Learn about our history, structure, network, mission and mandate.

 Looking for birthday, wedding or anniversary present ideas?
 Why not donate instead of buying or receiving gifts?

 Are you looking for ways to show your staff, investors, stakeholders, customers and prospects that you care about a just world?
 Partner with Caritas Australia.

 Demonstrate corporate social responsibility by giving your staff the opportunity to donate regularly to charity.
 Set up a Workplace Giving Program with Caritas Australia.

 A charitable trust donation to Caritas Australia helps end poverty, promote justice and uphold human dignity around the world.

 Major donors play an important role in supporting our work to end poverty, promote justice and uphold dignity.
 Caritas Australia values meaningful partnerships, and we are able to tailor different options for major donor support.

 Donate online to help the millions of innocent people afflicted by natural disasters, international conflicts and humanitarian emergencies.

-Buy the gift of food, water, agriculture, education, health, emergency aid (and more).
-Buy a Global Gift card or e-card to give to your loved ones, and help make a difference around the world.
+Buy the gift of water, food or sustainable livelihoods.
+Buy a Global Gift card or e-card to give to your loved ones, and help make a difference to the most vulnerable communities around the world.